lupyuen/lupyuen.github.io/src/nuttx2.md

 But the things that we learn today will be super helpful for [__porting NuttX to Star64__](https://lupyuen.github.io/articles/riscv#jump-to-start).

-Please read on to find out how we're __booting a new OS__ (from scratch) on Star64 and JH7110, as we...
+Please read on as we cook up a tiny tasty treat of NuttX on Star64...

 - Migrate NuttX from __QEMU Emulator__ to Real Hardware